-Large carnivores are particularly vulnerable to road accidents as they typically i) range over large distances and thus may frequently cross roads (Grilo et al. 2015), ii) often travel along roads and tracks (Hill et al. 2020b) and iii) may forage on prey or carcasses on roads (Planillo et al. 2018; Hill et al. 2020b).
-Within a carnivore species, sex or age specific differences in movement patterns and the distance over which individuals range may modulate the risk of being hit by a vehicle.
+Large carnivores are particularly vulnerable to road accidents as they typically i) range over large distances and thus may cross roads more frequently (Grilo et al. 2015), ii) often travel along roads and tracks (Hill et al. 2020b), and iii) may forage on prey or carcasses on roads (Planillo et al. 2018; Hill et al. 2020b).
+Within a given carnivore species, sex or age specific differences in movement patterns may modulate the risk of being hit by a vehicle.
 For instance, adult male otters (Lutra lutra) (Philcox et al. 1999), adult male and female badgers (Meles meles) during the biannual peaks of female fertility (Davies et al. 1987) and dispersing adult male black bears (Ursus americanus) (Grilo et al. 2015) are particularly susceptible to being killed by vehicles.

-Most studies on roadkills of large carnivores have been conducted in North America and Europe (e.g. (Bencin et al. 2019), but relatively little is known about large carnivores killed on roads in protected areas in Africa, even though they can host a high diversity of large carnivores and most have experienced an increase in tourism (Caro et al. 2014; Tablado & D’Amico 2017; Larsen et al. 2020).
-Here we use long-term data (from 1989 to 2020) to investigate the determinants of spotted hyena (Crocuta Crocuta) deaths due to vehicle accidents on roads in the Serengeti National Park (NP), Tanzania.
+Most studies on roadkills of large carnivores have been conducted in North America and Europe outside protected areas (e.g. Planillo et al. 2018; Bencin et al. 2019).
+Relatively little is known about large carnivores killed on roads in protected areas in Africa (Drew 1995; Mkanda & Chansa 2010; Njovu et al. 2018; Lyamuya et al. 2021), even though they often host a high diversity of large carnivores and most have experienced an increase in tourism in recent decades (Caro et al. 2014; Tablado & D’Amico 2017; Larsen et al. 2020).
+Here we use long-term data from the past three decades to investigate the patterns of deaths of a keystone predator, the spotted hyena (Crocuta Crocuta), caused by vehicle accidents on roads in the Serengeti National Park (Serengeti NP), in northwestern Tanzania.
+The Serengeti NP and associated protected areas together form the Serengeti ecosystem which is one of the largest protected landscapes in Africa, and it contains one of the largest populations of this highly social carnivore (Hofer and Mills 1998).